 Can You Use Both?
 The Sequential Approach

 The ATTAIN-MAINTAIN data supports a sequential treatment model.
-Aggressive weight loss with tirzepatide (6 to 12 months), then transition to orforglipron for oral maintenance.
-This combines the best of both drugs: tirzepatide's superior efficacy for the loss phase and orforglipron's needle-free convenience for the years-long maintenance phase.
+Aggressive weight loss with tirzepatide (6 to 12 months to reach target), then transition to oral orforglipron for maintenance.
+This combines tirzepatide's superior efficacy for the loss phase with orforglipron's needle-free convenience for the years-long maintenance phase.

 Concurrent use (taking both simultaneously) is not supported by any clinical data.
-The two drugs are not designed for combination therapy.
-They share the GLP-1 receptor target, so combining them would amplify GI side effects without proportional efficacy gains.
+Both drugs target the GLP-1 receptor, so combining them would amplify GI side effects without proportional efficacy gains.
+They are not designed for combination therapy.

-If orforglipron is approved in April 2026, the sequential approach will become a practical option by mid to late 2026.
+If orforglipron is approved in April 2026, the sequential approach becomes a practical option by mid to late 2026.
 Discuss this strategy with your prescriber.
-For more pipeline options, see our comparisons with mazdutide, survodutide, and retatrutide.
+For other pipeline options in the comparison, see mazdutide vs tirzepatide, survodutide vs tirzepatide, and retatrutide vs tirzepatide.

 Frequently Asked Questions